MarkusHobisch/Secasy/README.md

 ## Abstract

-Secasy is a cryptographic hash function that introduces a novel grid-based approach using a two-dimensional 16×16 field (256 cells) as its core state structure.
-Unlike traditional hash functions based on the Merkle–Damgård construction, the algorithm employs spatial diffusion through directional movement across the grid, where each input byte influences the traversal path and cell operations.
+Secasy is an experimental cryptographic hash function based on a two-dimensional 16×16 field (256 cells, 16,384 bits of internal state) as its core data structure.
+In contrast to Merkle–Damgård constructions [1], [2], the algorithm combines an input-driven traversal phase with a per-cell mixing phase, with the intention of distributing input information spatially across the grid before extracting a hashed output of configurable length (64–512 bits).

-The algorithm operates as a deterministic chaotic system, where minimal input variations produce unpredictable output changes.
-Empirical evaluation with N=1,000,000 samples demonstrates statistical properties comparable to established hash functions, with an avalanche rate of 50.0007% (95% CI: [49.9963%, 50.0051%]) and near-ideal bit distribution (max bias 0.149%, within expected statistical noise).

-A systematic round-reduction analysis across all supported hash sizes (64, 128, 256, 512 bit) reveals that the security properties are structurally invariant with respect to the round count.
-This finding indicates that the cryptographic strength originates from the grid architecture and extraction function, not from iterative processing — a fundamental difference to block cipher designs such as AES.
+This document reports empirical measurements only; **no formal security proofs are claimed**.
+Statistical evaluation with $N = 10^6$ samples at the default configuration (10 rounds, 512-bit output) yields an avalanche rate of
+$50.0007\,\%$ (95 % CI: $[49.9963\,\%, 50.0051\,\%]$) and a maximum per-bit bias of $0.149\,\%$, both within the
+expected statistical noise floor for the chosen sample size.
+An exhaustive enumeration of all $1$-, $2$- and $3$-byte inputs (total $N = 16{,}843{,}008$ hashes) produced zero exact 64-bit collisions and a 32-bit truncated collision count of $32{,}869$ — within $+0.56\,\sigma$ of the ideal birthday expectation of $32{,}768$.

+A systematic round-reduction study (1–100 rounds, hash sizes 64–512 bit) shows that the statistical metrics are **indistinguishable across round counts**.
+We interpret this finding as a structural property of the mixing phase (Section 2.3): the per-round operation set is, with the exception of carry propagation in modular addition,
+$\mathrm{GF}(2)$-linear; additional rounds therefore do not introduce new algebraic complexity.
+The empirical security thus rests primarily on the input-integration phase (Section 2.2) and on the final extraction function (Section 2.4), not on iteration count.
+This is explicitly **different in character** from designs such as AES [3] or Keccak [4], where the round count is a primary security parameter.

+This construction has not received peer review, and the standard professional cryptanalytic techniques (differential, algebraic, meet-in-the-middle, rebound, cube, SAT-based) have not yet been applied.
+The contribution of this report is therefore methodological and empirical, not a claim of cryptographic security.

-**Keywords:** Hash function, grid-based cryptography, spatial diffusion, avalanche effect, collision resistance, round-invariant security
+**Keywords:** Cryptographic hash function, grid-based state, spatial diffusion, avalanche effect, empirical evaluation, brute-force collision enumeration.

 ## 1. Introduction